chungminhtu/AI_FaceSwap_Cloudflare_Backend/THUMBNAIL_UPLOAD_GUIDE.md

 ## Key Features

 - ✅ **Smart AI Processing**: Only preset images get expensive Vertex AI calls
+- ✅ **Filter Mode**: Optional art style analysis for preset images
 - ✅ **Batch Efficiency**: Parallel processing with Promise.all
 - ✅ **Multi-Resolution**: Supports 1x, 1.5x, 2x, 3x, 4x resolutions
 - ✅ **Format Support**: Handles WebP, PNG, JSON, AVIF formats
 - ✅ **Error Handling**: Proper validation and error reporting
 - ✅ **Database Integrity**: Ensures presets exist before storing thumbnails

+---

+## Filter Mode

+The system supports two modes for Vertex AI prompt generation:

+### Default Mode (Unchecked)
+Uses detailed face-swap prompt with HDR lighting, composition, and face preservation instructions.
+This is the standard mode for creating realistic face-swap presets.

+### Filter Mode (Checked)
+Uses art style analysis prompt that identifies specific artistic styles like:
+- Figurine style
+- Pop Mart unique style
+- Clay style
+- Disney style
+- And other artistic aesthetics

+**When to use Filter Mode**: When your preset images have distinct artistic or thematic styles that need to be preserved in the reimagined image.

+**How to enable**: Add `is_filter_mode=true` parameter to your upload request.

 ## Supported Resolutions